bbanting/budgettool/README.md

     - ! and + are reserved and cant be used in tag names
 - [ ] When tags are removed by user, put into "old_tags" if there are entries that reference it
 - [ ] Watch dog or timeout for current year when changed from outside the shell
+- [ ] Put records in records directory

 ## Notes
 - Remove ability to do one-off commands?